Cleveland Family Lawyer

 If both parties agree that they want to legally end the marriage, they may request a dissolution of marriage from the court.
 Unlike in a divorce proceeding, neither party must prove grounds for seeking the dissolution of marriage.
 The parties would have to attach a mutually agreeable separation agreement to the request.

-A dissolution of marriage is similar to a no-fault divorce in other jurisdictions.
+A dissolution of marriage is similar to no-fault divorce in other jurisdictions.
 If both parties can agree to a fair and just separation agreement, it is one of the least contentious ways to end a marriage.
 Contact our Cleveland family law attorneys to discuss the difference between a divorce and a dissolution of marriage.

 In some cases, the parties may want to separate but not legally end the marriage.
 The procedures to secure a legal separation are nearly identical to those required for a divorce.
 A court order for legal separation will also deal with all of the issues generally addressed in a divorce order, including spousal support, property division, child support, and child custody.

 Often one of the most disputed issues in family law matters is the division of property.
 Ohio follows the rule of “equitable distribution” when determining how property should be divided between spouses.
-While the court generally tries to divide marital property equally, the court may make exceptions if they decide that an equal division of the property would not be fair.
+While the court generally tries to divide marital property equally, the court may make exceptions if they decide that an equal division of property would not be fair.

 In determining the equitable distribution of property, a court may consider several factors, including the following: